jnanjekye/pyladiesKLA/Opensource_week_2019.md

 of contributing to open source.

 Last year, we had a similar event, the open source sprint.
 This year its going to be yet another week of working on open source.
-Staring 9 - 14th December.
-We will work remotely for 9th - 13th and on 14th, we will meet at outbox to hack on the las day.
+Starting 9 - 14th December.
+We will work remotely for 9th - 13th and on 14th, we will meet at outbox to hack on the last day.

 # Remote collaboration